Loading...

 Architecture: The Four-Layer Memory OS

-EverOS is built on a four-layer architecture that mirrors how the human brain processes and stores information:
+EverOS is built on a four-layer architecture that mirrors how human cognition separates sensing, indexing, long-term storage, and executive reasoning.

 Layer